From ‘Resident Evil’ to ‘WarioWare’: the lost gaming history of Gorillaz

 If anything has lingered from the Flash era, it’s the sense of a game well played with fans who have remembered, and archived, these experimental early works from Gorillaz history.
 That, and sage advice for office life.
 “One takeaway towards the end was: never let anyone know that you know how a printer works,” Robinson said.
 “You’ll be fixing printers all the time.”

-Phoo Action: Silver Jubilee, a collaboration between Mat Wakeham and Jamie Hewlett, is available from August 17, 2023.
+Phoo Action: Silver Jubilee, a collaboration between Mat Wakeham and Jamie Hewlett, will be available next year.
 Tim Rockins has founded fashion brand Rockins.
 Flock, developed by Hollow Ponds, is expected to be released later this year.